kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	single: exponentially weighted moving average
 	pair: EWMA chart; Process monitoring

-The two previous charts highlight the 2 extremes of control charts.
+The two previous charts highlight the 2 extremes of monitoring charts.
 On the one hand, a Shewhart chart assumes each subgroup sample is independent (unrelated) to the next - implying there is no "memory" in the chart.
 On the other hand, a CUSUM chart has an infinite memory, back to the time the chart was started at :math:`t=0` (see equation :eq:`CUSUM-derivation`).

 As an introduction to the exponentially weighted moving average (EWMA) chart, consider first a moving average (MA) chart, which is used just like a Shewhart chart, except the samples that make up the subgroup are calculated using a moving window of width :math:`n`.